greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ### Logging Statements that Cause Overflowed Subtransactions

 You can optionally set a Greenplum configuration parameter, `gp_log_suboverflow_statement`, to record SQL statements that cause overflowed subtransactions.
-When this parameter is active, statements that cause overflow are recorded in `gp_toolkit.gp_log_system` with the `logmessage` value, `Statement caused suboverflow: <statement>`.
+When this parameter is active, statements that cause overflow are recorded in server logs on the master host and segment hosts with the text: `Statement caused suboverflow: <statement>`.

+One way to find these statements is to query the `gp_toolkit.gp_log_system` table.
 For example, after activating the setting:

 ```
 SET set gp_log_suboverflow_statement = ON;